 The courthouse has two public Wi-Fi networks.
 Courtesy Internet is provided to the public by Deschutes County.
 OJD Guest Wi-Fi is provided by the Oregon Judicial Department.
+The Deschutes County Bar ASsociation (DCBA) also provides a Wi-Fi network which is available only to members of the Oregon State Bar Association.
+Courtroom staff can provide attorneys with more information on accessing the DCBA wireless network.
 The Court does not provide technical, software or other support services to any user, either in the courtroom or the lobby.

 If you wish to use the Court’s video conferencing system for a Court appearance, you must file a written request with the Court at least two business days prior to the hearing or trial date.
 If the connection is outside of the OJD’s state network, ten business days advance notice is required.
 The written request must include: